cirosantilli/linux-cheat/kernel/source-tree.md

 ## scripts

-Scripts used to build the kernel.
+Various scripts, and most importantly the ones used to build the kernel.

+`Makefile.build` and `Kbuild.include` are central build files.

 ## driver